joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 ### Required
 - A clear salary range and benefits either posted or provided
 - 80% remote or higher (maximum one day per week in a Seattle office, occasional offsites are welcome)
-- Pacific time regular working hours
+- Pacific Time regular working hours (I lean early)
 - Net-neutral or better impact on the world
 	- No ad tech, social networks, user surveillance
 	- Commitment to diversity